Smithfield Foods Ltd. is part of Smithfield Foods, Inc., the largest pork processor in the world.

 Training provided to staff

-Induction training is provided to all staff on our Code of Conduct.
-All SF UK employees are required to complete an annual certification confirming they understand and will adhere to our Code of Conduct, as noted above.
+Modern Slavery training is provided to all new staff as part of their Induction training, as well the Company’s Code of Conduct All SF UK employees are required to complete an annual certification confirming they understand and will adhere to our Code of Conduct, as noted above.

 This document applies to, and is published on behalf of, Smithfield Foods Group Limited, Smithfield Foods Limited and Pek London Limited.